 D.M.A., Eastman School of Music

-Nebraska native, soprano Sarah Luebke, has appeared in opera, musical theater, and concert stages throughout the United States and Europe.
-Stage roles include Masha (Enemies: A Love Story), Isabelle Eberhardt (Songs from the Uproar), Yum-Yum (Mikado), Rose Maybud (Ruddigore), La Fée (Cendrillon), Fiordiligi (Così fan tutte), Lauretta (Gianni Schicchi), Najade (Ariadne auf Naxos), Monica (The Medium), Serpina (La Serva Padrona), Nora (Riders to the Sea), Nella (Gianni Schicchi), Lucinda (Into the Woods), and Jane McDowell (The Stephen Foster Story).
-Solo concert performances include appearances with the Buffalo Philharmonic Orchestra, Rochester Oratorio Society, Brevard Music Festival Orchestra, Amherst Symphony Orchestra, Ashland Chamber Music Society, Camerata di Sant' Antonio, Chequamegon Symphony Orchestra, Houghton College Orchestra, and the St. Olaf Orchestra.
-She performed as a young artist with the Twin Cities’ Opera Guild and the Janiec Opera Company of the Brevard Music Festival.
+Stage roles include Yum-Yum (Mikado), Rose Maybud (Ruddigore), La Fée (Cendrillon), Fiordiligi (Così fan tutte), Lauretta (Gianni Schicchi), Najade (Ariadne auf Naxos), Monica (The Medium), Serpina (La Serva Padrona), Nora (Riders to the Sea), Nella (Gianni Schicchi), Lucinda (Into the Woods), and Jane McDowell (The Stephen Foster Story).
+Dr. Luebke was as a young artist with Twin Cities’ Opera Guild and the Janiec Opera Company at the Brevard Music Festival.

-Ms. Luebke has also been recognized for her studio teaching.
-She was selected for the distinguished 2022 NATS Intern Program, working alongside nationally recognized master teachers.
-She was also the winner of the prestigious Teaching Assistant Prize at the Eastman School of Music for her teaching of applied voice.
-Many of her students have been named winners and finalists in the National Classical Singer Competition, the Schubert Club Competition, and state, regional and national NATS Competitions, including the first-place winner of the 2014 National NATS men’s high school division.
-Her students have been accepted into top music schools and performance programs, including The Juilliard School, Florida State University, University of Iowa, the Conservatory of Music at University of Missouri – Kansas City, Westminster Choir College, Interlochen Summer Music Program, and the Brevard Music Festival.
+Recognized for her studio teaching, Dr. Luebke was selected for the distinguished 2022 NATS Intern Program, where she was awarded the 2022 NATS Mario Martinez Intern Prize as the most outstanding teacher in the program.
+She was also awarded the 2020 Teaching Assistant Prize at the Eastman School of Music.
+Many of her students have been named winners and finalists in the National Classical Singer Competition, the Schubert Club Competition, and state, regional and national NATS Competitions, including the first-place winner of the 2014 National NATS.
+Her students have been accepted into top music schools and performance programs, including The Juilliard School, Eastman School of Music, Interlochen Summer Music Program, and the Brevard Music Festival.